GenghisDarb/AI-Minesweeper-Discovery-Framework/README.md

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`.
 3. Run the Streamlit app: `streamlit run streamlit_app.py`.

+## LLM Configuration
+MDF supports optional integration with LLMs for advanced reasoning.
+To enable, configure `llm.yaml` in the `config/` directory with your LLM API credentials.
+If no LLM is configured, MDF will gracefully fall back to deterministic logic.

 ## TORUS Theory
 The χ-cycle and controller dimension principles underpin MDF's hypothesis discovery engine.
 See [Why TORUS Matters](docs/why_torus_matters.md) for an in-depth explanation.